kahnwong/self-hosted/docker/docs/docs/knowledge-base/utilities.md

 - [The Ultimate Headphones Test](https://www.audiocheck.net/soundtests_headphones.php) - This page helps you evaluate headphones (or earphones) and determine which one offers the best performance when comparing different pairs.
 - [Video and audio encoding for playback in Android and iOS devices](https://gist.github.com/pinge/b9f9ce1e4d399503f7c80df4c5d09f22) - Video and audio encoding for playback in Android and iOS devices.

+## CRM
+- [hunter](https://hunter.io) - Hunter lets you find professional email addresses in seconds and connect with the people that matter for your business.

 ## Devices
 - [Phone Sized](https://phonesized.com/) - Phone size comparison website, allowing users to visually compare sizes of mobile phones and tablet devices side by side or stacked up one on top of the other.
 - [Product Chart](https://www.productchart.com/)